What Is a Habitat?

 - 🌊 Ocean — saltwater; home to sharks, dolphins, octopuses

-- 🦀 Arctic/Tundra — freezing, little sunlight; home to polar bears, penguins, Arctic foxes
+- 🦀 Arctic — freezing, little sunlight; home to polar bears, Arctic foxes

 Adaptations